Einstein-\AE ther Gravity in the light of Event Horizon Telescope Observations of M87*: Introduction

 In the present work we are interested in investigating EA theory using the EHT observations of the M87*.
 In particular, since the EA-gravity BH solutions incorporate the effects of the \ae{}ther field, this field will affect the corresponding shadow too, and hence confrontation with EHT observations will reveal if the theory at hand is in agreement with them or if it must be constrained or excluded completely.
-The crucial ingredient of the analysis is that although the EHT's collaboration focuses on the Kerr BH solution in the background of general relativity \cite{Akiyama:2019fyp,Psaltis:2014mca,Psaltis:2020lvx}, namely incorporating the angular size and rotation in a specific and relative restricted framework, allowing for a modified gravity as the underlying theory enriches the calculation framework with different size-rotation features as well as with extra model parameters.
+The crucial ingredient of the analysis is that although the EHT's collaboration focuses on the Kerr BH solution in the background of general relativity \footnote{Note that in EHT papers \cite{Akiyama:2019cqa} and \cite{Akiyama:2019fyp} the possibility of BH alternatives apart from Kerr was examined too.
+In general, these alternatives are classified into three principal classes: (i) BHs admitted by GR along with additional fields; (ii) BH solutions arisen from modified theories of gravity; (iii) BH mimickers, namely exotic compact objects that are allowed in GR or in modified gravities.} \cite{Akiyama:2019fyp,Psaltis:2014mca,Psaltis:2020lvx}, namely incorporating the angular size and rotation in a specific and relative restricted framework, allowing for a modified gravity as the underlying theory enriches the calculation framework with different size-rotation features as well as with extra model parameters.
 And this procedure will be more efficient in theories which possess various corrections on the Kerr-metric solutions, such is the case in Einstein-\AE ther gravity.
 Besides, since the validity of the assumptions used in the measurement (for instance on rotation) cannot be deduced solely from the correspondence between theory and data, one can have theories beyond general relativity that incorporate successfully the data too \cite{Psaltis:2020lvx}.

 The manuscript is structured as follows: In Section \ref{BH} we briefly review the slowly rotating BH solutions in the EA gravity.
 In Section \ref{sh} we determine the null geodesics equations as well as the orbital equations of photons, and we investigate the shadows related to two types of slowly rotating AE BH solutions.
 In Section \ref{EHT} we confront the obtained shadows with the EHT image of supermassive object in M87*, and we extract explicit constraints on the coupling parameters of the EA theory.
 We eventually summarize our results and conclude in Section \ref{co}.
 Throughout the manuscript we adopt natural units where $\hbar=k_B = c = 1$.